Online Learning at Edmonds College

 - Assignments are just like assignments in a face-to-face class, except submitted online.
 You upload your work, your instructor gives you feedback, and you receive a grade.

-- Discussion boards are a way for you to interact and share ideas with your classmates and instructor online.
+- Discussion boards are a way for you to interact and share ideas with classmates and the instructor online.
 Your instructor will post a topic and give you instructions, then you’ll share your ideas in a discussion board post.
 It’s just like a written conversation.

-How and When to Communicate
+How and when to communicate

 - Read the syllabus and calendar carefully to note important policies and due dates.